connorkauf/simulicore/cla3p.mod/README.md

 <a name="contact"></a>
 ## Contact

 **CLA3P** is spanking new, so feel free to contact us about anything regarding this software.
-Please share your opinions, future requests and issue reporting using the links below:
+Please share your opinions, future requests and documentation clarifications.
+You can report an issue using the link below.

 Connor Kaufman - connor.kaufman.gh@outlook.com
 Report an issue: [https://github.com/connorkauf/CompactSuite/issues](https://github.com/connorkauf/CompactSuite/issues)